marcelschoen/e_ink_rpg/NOTES.md

 * Endless hunting / collection quest
 ** Allows to continue job after every 5 waves or so
 ** Collects plants / attacked only by animals (usually)
+* Exploration - explore a certain percentage of the region and discover points of interes
+* Dungeon exploration
+* Enemy camp raiding (? sneaking minigame ?)

 # Surprise Ideas